solenoid/demo/shared/icons/README.md

 then they will be available as React Comoponents after the next `npm run build` that happens.

+The `barbell-solid.svg` is a variation of a similar icon from that set.

 ## Builds

 Are done at `npm run build` time and use `npx` aka `npm exec` extensively.
 The